 Don’t dress too sexy

-This is an important one.
+This is one of the most important safety tips for solo backpackers.
 Always have a plan or at least act like you have a plan.
-In my experience, one the most riskiest situation for theft is arrival at a busy bus or train station of a new destination.
+In my experience, one the most riskiest situations for theft is arrival at a busy bus or train station of a new destination.
 Instead of looking lost, pretend to know where you’re going and find a calm spot to plan your next move.

 Listen to locals

 Remember that locals always know best!
 Ask about specific risks/scams in your destination, safe/good places to go out, reliable tour operators etc. Read more about ‘Going local’ here!

 Don’t get drunk